 The Technology Modernization (Tech Mod) project is a key component of the Montgomery County Public School strategic technology plan, Educational Technology for 21st Century Learning.
 This plan builds upon the following four goals: students will use technology to become actively engaged in learning, schools will address the digital divide through equitable access to technology, staff will improve technology skills through professional development, and staff will use technology to improve productivity and results.
 An FY 2017 appropriation was approved to continue the technology modernization program as well as fund 16 information technology system specialist positions being reallocated from the Operating Budget to the Capital Budget.
-An FY 2018 appropriation was approved to continue this project and the technology modernization program to our schools throughout the system.
+An FY 2018 appropriation was approved to continue this project.
+An FY 2019 appropriation was approved to continue this project and the technology modernization program to our schools throughout the system.
 However, due to fiscal constraints, the County Council approved a reduction of \$3.622 million in FY 2019 from the Board of Education's request.
-An FY 2020 appropriation was approved to continue this project; however, due to fiscal constraints appropriation was approved to continue this project and provide technology modernization to schools throughout the system.
+An FY 2020 appropriation was approved to continue this project and provide technology modernization to schools throughout the system.
+However, due to fiscal constraints, the County Council approved to continue this project and provide technology modernization to schools throughout the system.
 However, due to fiscal constraints, the County Council, in the adopted FY2021-2026 CIP, reduced the FY2021 and FY2022 expenditures for this project with respect the Board of Education's request.
 An FY 2022 appropriation is requested to continue this level of effort project and provide technology modernization to schools throughout the system.